 - Genetics.
 There is some evidence that certain types of spinal disorders have a genetic component.
-For instance, degenerative disc disease seems to have an inherited component.
+For instance, degenerative disc disease seems to have an inherited element.

 - Occupational hazards.
 Any job that needs repetitive bending and lifting has a higher incidence of back injury (e.g., construction worker, nurse).
-Jobs that require long hours of standing with no break (e.g., barber) or sitting in a seat (e.g., software programmer) that does not support the spine well puts the person at greater risk.
+Jobs that require long hours of standing with no break (e.g., barber) or sitting in a seat (e.g., software programmer) that does not support the spine well put the person at higher risk.

 - Sedentary lifestyle.
-Lack of regular exercise increases risks for incidence of lower back pain, also increases the severity of the pain.
+Lack of regular exercise increases risks for incidence of lower back pain also increases the severity of the illness.

 - Bad posture.
-Any type of poor posture prolonged over time create a risk for back pain.
+Any poor position prolonged over time creates a risk of back pain.
 Examples include slouching over a computer keyboard, driving hunched over a steering wheel and lifting improperly.

 - Pregnancy.
 Pregnant women are more likely to develop back pain due carrying excess body weight in the front, and the loosening of ligaments in the pelvic area as the body prepares for delivery.

 - Smoking.
-People that smoke are more likely to develop back pain than people who don’t.
+People that smoke is more likely to develop back pain than people who don’t.

 When To Contact A Back Pain Doctor